Connect with us

 New dementia care models.
 This summer, the Centers for Medicare & Medicaid Services announced plans to test a new model of care for people with dementia.
 It builds on programs developed over the past several decades by geriatricians at UCLA, Indiana University, Johns Hopkins University, and UCSF.

 A new frontier is artificial intelligence, with geriatricians being consulted by entrepreneurs and engineers developing a range of products to help older adults live independently at home.
-“For me, that is a great ,” said Lisa Walke, chief of geriatric medicine at Penn Medicine, affiliated with the University of Pennsylvania.
+“For me, that is a great opportunity,” said Lisa Walke, chief of geriatric medicine at Penn Medicine, affiliated with the University of Pennsylvania.

 The bottom line: After decades of geriatrics-focused research and innovation, “we now have a very good idea of what works to improve care for older adults,” said Harper, of the American Geriatrics Society.
 The challenge is to build on that and invest significant resources in expanding programs’ reach.
 Given competing priorities in medical education and practice, there’s no guarantee this will happen.